Canop/miaou/themes.md

 # Theming in Miaou

-For now, themes only apply to the chat rooms and only the desktop version.
+For now, themes don't apply to the mobile version of Miaou.
 The reason is nobody probably wants to do all the tests you need to do in order to buid a global theme applying to all parts.

 ## How to create a theme